divyasable/Spotify-clone/README.md

 # Spotify-clone
-Try to create spotify home page
+Try to create a Spotify home page using HTML, CSS